Hadrian’s Wall Photography Workshop

 Hadrian’s Wall is a two-thousand-year-old architectural wonder.
 Photographically, the best stretches are arguably all in Northumberland, from Chesters Roman Fort near Hexham to Gilsand near the Cumbrian border.
-During this afternoon photography workshop we’ll visit some of the most inspiring areas along this stretch, starting at Steel Rigg and taking in Sycamore Gap, Cawfields and Walltown Crags.
+During this afternoon small-group photography workshop we’ll visit some of the most inspiring areas along this stretch, starting at Steel Rigg and taking in Milecastle 39 (but not Sycamore Gap, alas), Cawfields and Walltown Crags.

 Bring with you the camera equipment you already own.
 A tripod will be useful, but don’t worry if you don’t have one: it is not essential and I should be able to lend you one for the afternoon.

 Some walking over uneven ground and up fairly steep slopes, so a reasonable degree of fitness will be needed, along with sturdy walking shoes or boots.

 For more information about the Hadrian’s Wall area visit the Northumberland National Park website.
 Or read my book 111 Places along Hadrian’s Wall that you shouldn’t miss.